 c.
 Audience pain points, desires, obstacles, and key benefits

 d.
-Competitive advantages and differentiators
+Competitive advantages and differentiators - Brand development

 a.
 Brand character identification